-- your current, past or future employer which may include group companies which are based outside the EEA, where the employer has a legitimate interest in processing the personal data.
-Where data is sent outside the EEA, appropriate safeguards are put in place to ensure that your data is kept secure.
+- your current, past or future employer which may include group companies which are based outside the UK or EEA (as applicable), where the employer has a legitimate interest in processing the personal data.
+Where data is sent outside the UK or EEA (as applicable), appropriate safeguards are put in place to ensure that your data is kept secure

 How long we keep personal data for

 We must keep all personal data safe and only hold it for as long as necessary.
 To be able to appropriately administer the Schemes and pay benefits correctly in the future, we may be required to keep some of your personal information for the rest of your life (and possibly longer to help us pay any death benefits).